kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 error, return an error.
 The FailureMode of the ConditionalAuthorizer controls whether to treat the error as decision `Deny` or `NoOpinion`.

-Otherwise, it is known that any `effect=Deny` condition evaluates to false.
+Otherwise, it is known that all `effect=Deny` conditions evaluate to false.
 Then, if there is at least one condition with `effect=NoOpinion` that evaluates to true, return `NoOpinion`.